-The proposal seeks approval for a dwelling and stables on a brownfield site within the village of Hose.
-The amended proposal seeks to provide an L-shape dwelling to meet the applicants needs whilst improving the residential outlook of the remodelled public house which sits to the rear of the site.
+The proposal seeks approval for a dwelling and temporary installation of a caravan and storage contains on a brownfield site within the village of Hose.
+The revised proposal seeks to provide an L-shape dwelling to meet the applicants needs whilst improving the residential outlook of the remodelled public house which sits to the rear of the site.
 The site benefits from extant planning permission but due to the village envelope running to the rear of the site the re-siting moves part of the dwelling outside of the village boundary as defined within the Local Plan.
-It is considered that the proposed relocation would not have a detrimental impact upon the character of the upon residential amenity.

-village or the countryside due to the dense screening of the site from the open countryside beyond, its former use as a beer garden and its approved use as residential curtilage.
+It is considered that the proposed relocation would not have a detrimental impact upon the character of the village or the countryside due to the dense screening of the site from the open countryside beyond, its former use as a beer garden and its approved use as residential curtilage.
 It is considered that this application represents a balance between the breaching of the village envelope and reducing the impact on the residential amenities of the occupiers of the converted public house.
+The removal of Permitted Development Rights would also give control of the site which is not present with the extant planning permission.
 In this instance, due to the site already being approved for residential curtilage the harm to the open countryside is not so demonstrable to warrant a refusal when weighed against the benefits to the occupiers of the converted public house.
 The proposal seeks to support the objectives of the NPPF in supporting housing growth in sustainable locations and accordingly the proposal is recommended for approval.